genesiscommunitysuccess/docs/docs/03_managing-applications/02_deploy/01_host-prepration.md

 sidebar_position: 1

 ---
 This document describes preparing a host to run applications built with Genesis frameworks.
+It is written for a reader with some Linux system administration experience.

 ## OS Choice